tianshuailu/debias_FUDGE/README.md

 ```
 ./data_processing/filter_non_participle.py
 ```
-to filter out the senences that do not contain adjectives or participles.
+to filter out sentences that do not contain adjectives or participles.

 ## Baseline

-First we trim mT5-small with the dictionary
+First, we trim mT5-small with the dictionary
 ```
 ./trim_mt5/dict_25k.txt
 ```